shubhamjais04/Car-Price-Prediction/README.md

 ## The Dataset

 I worked with data from 5,050 used cars listed in India.
-The dataset had:
+The dataset

 - Car brand and model
 - Year (which I had to extract from the model name - that was tricky!)